 Her parents, resilient and sacrificial, nurtured and encouraged her creatively, instilling in her a gift that she would lean on heavily to help diffuse and navigate the chaos of growing up and forging her identity.
 Using art as therapy, her songs became a conduit for escape and to shoulder the loss of her mother.

-Her DIY project quickly gained groundswell and nods from national tastemakers Triple J, and further afield from heavy weights NME and NYLON.
+Her DIY project quickly gained groundswell and nods from national tastemakers Triple J, and further afield from heavyweights NME and NYLON.

 Hamilton then joined forces with producer, songwriter and musical phenom Oscar Dawson (Holy Holy, Alex Lahey, Ali Barter, British India, Robbie Miller, Joyride) after meeting at BIGSOUND 2017.
 Almost instantly and undeniably, a creative connection was solidified.

 Taking on Dawson as a producer has challenged and galvanized the sonic evolution of San Mei.
-The collaboration saw the pair refining ideas, exploring sound-scapes and or Hamilton explained ‘[Dawson and I] hit it off straight away and it seemed like he understood where I was coming from, even if I had trouble conveying certain ideas in the demos I made at home’
+The collaboration saw the pair refining ideas, exploring soundscapes and laying the foundation for San Mei’s sonic progression, in a collection of new works.

+‘[Dawson and I] hit it off straight away and it seemed like he understood where I was coming from, even if I had trouble conveying certain ideas in the demos I made at home’